kryptokrona/kryptokrona-docs/api/daemon-json-rpc-api.md

 TurtleCoind --rpc-bind-ip=0.0.0.0 --rpc-bind-port=11898
 ```

-To be able to utilize to the Block Explorer methods daemon needs to be started with `--enable_blockexplorer` argument as shown below.
+To be able to utilize to the Block Explorer methods such as getblocks, gettransactionpool etc., daemon needs to be started with `--enable_blockexplorer` argument as shown below.

 ```
 TurtleCoind --enable_blockexplorer